zjyoung9490/zjyoung9490/README.md

 - 👋 Hi, I’m Zach Young
 - 👀 I’m interested in Personalied Medicine, Genomics, Metagenomics, Bioinformatics, and all things science fiction
-- 🌱 I’m currently learning about genomic data science and gene expression data analysis and visualization
+- 🌱 I’m currently learning about genomic data science and single cell analysis
 - 💞️ I’m looking to collaborate on bioinformatics, genomics or metagenomics projects
 - 📫 How to reach me zjyoung9490@gmail.com